 4 x 60 MINUTE CLASSES: Enjoy a full hour to explore and share your mindfulness practice.

-EXCLUSIVE GUIDEBOOK: Receive our exclusive mindfulness guidebook to keep.
+EXCLUSIVE GUIDEBOOK: Receive an emailed PDF of our exclusive mindfulness guidebook to keep.
 This includes weekly assignments, lots of articles and a reading list.

 A UNIQUE AND INNOVATIVE APPROACH TO MINDFULNESS: Learn practical and effective ways to promote feelings of safety, satisfaction and connection in your life.

 The Peace Place

 22 Emily Place

 WED 9 OCT – WED 30 OCT

 4 Wednesday Evenings